datacabinet/datacabinet.github.io/Readme.md

 ### **Log in**
 Go to [datacabinet systems](http://datacabinet.systems/) to login.
-You can either login using your credentials or use your google account.
+You can either login using your credentials with datacabinet or use your google account.

 <img src="assets1/img/login-hdd.png" alt="Register" style="width: 900px;"/>